kraiss/kraiss.github.io/_posts/2018-07-24-clean-your-optionals.md

 Yes, exactly!
 If you are using `Optional.isPresent()`, you are using Optional wrong.
 Shame on you! ...

 Ok I get carried away a bit.
-But if you see this call, you can improve it.
+But if you see this call, you can improve it, period.
 As instance:

 ```java
     public Optional<Data> myAwesomeOptionalMethod() {